This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2018 to 2019 academic year.

 If a young parent does not have all the information to hand to complete the online application in full, they can partially complete it and save it.
 When they have the information, they can log back in to the portal to complete the application.

-After the young parent has applied, they must give their education institution either:
+After the young parent has applied, they must give their education institution either a copy of their child’s birth certificate or evidence that confirms receipt of Child Benefit for that child.

 Education institutions need these documents to complete their section of the application.
-ESFA asks education institutions to remind any young parents who they know are applying for C2L about the importance of providing them with the required documents.
-Payments to the young parent’s childcare provider cannot be made until this documentation is with the education institution.
+ESFA asks education institutions to remind any young parents who they know are applying for C2L about the importance of providing them with the required evidence.
+Payments to the young parent’s childcare provider cannot be made until the documentation is with the education institution.

-After the young parent has submitted their application the SBSS will make contact with the young parent’s chosen childcare provider and education institution.
+After the young parent has submitted their application the SBSS will make contact with their chosen childcare provider and education institution.
 They will ask them to provide further details via the SBSS portal to confirm the course or study programme details and the childcare requirements.

 Childcare providers and education institutions already registered on the SBSS portal should continue to log in using the same details as they did in the last academic year.
 The SBSS will provide any childcare providers or education institutions who have not previously accessed the portal with login credentials.

-It is important that all parties: young parent, education institution and childcare provider understand the content of the relevant declarations before submitting their part of the application.
+It is important the relevant parties: the young parent, education institution and childcare provider understand relevant declarations before submitting their part of the application.

 C2L applications must not be submitted by one of the other parties involved in the application process without the young parent’s knowledge.